whummer/terraform-provider-snowflake/docs/resources/current_organization_account.md

 - `active_python_profiler` (String) Sets the profiler to use for the session when [profiling Python handler code](https://docs.snowflake.com/en/developer-guide/stored-procedure/python/procedure-python-profiler).
 Valid values are (case-insensitive): `LINE` | `MEMORY`.
 For more information, check [ACTIVE_PYTHON_PROFILER docs](https://docs.snowflake.com/en/sql-reference/parameters#active-python-profiler).
 - `allow_client_mfa_caching` (Boolean) Specifies whether an MFA token can be saved in the client-side operating system keystore to promote continuous, secure connectivity without users needing to respond to an MFA prompt at the start of each connection attempt to Snowflake.
 For details and the list of supported Snowflake-provided clients, see [Using MFA token caching to minimize the number of prompts during authentication — optional.](https://docs.snowflake.com/en/user-guide/security-mfa.html#label-mfa-token-caching) For more information, check [ALLOW_CLIENT_MFA_CACHING docs](https://docs.snowflake.com/en/sql-reference/parameters#allow-client-mfa-caching).
 - `allow_id_token` (Boolean) Specifies whether a connection token can be saved in the client-side operating system keystore to promote continuous, secure connectivity without users needing to enter login credentials at the start of each connection attempt to Snowflake.
 For details and the list of supported Snowflake-provided clients, see [Using connection caching to minimize the number of prompts for authentication — optional.](https://docs.snowflake.com/en/user-guide/admin-security-fed-auth-use.html#label-browser-based-sso-connection-caching) For more information, check [ALLOW_ID_TOKEN docs](https://docs.snowflake.com/en/sql-reference/parameters#allow-id-token).
-- `authentication_policy` (String) Specifies [authentication policy](https://docs.snowflake.com/en/user-guide/authentication-policies) for the current account.
-For more information about this resource, see [docs](./authentication_policy).
 - `autocommit` (Boolean) Specifies whether autocommit is enabled for the session.
 Autocommit determines whether a DML statement, when executed without an active transaction, is automatically committed after the statement successfully completes.
 For more information, see [Transactions](https://docs.snowflake.com/en/sql-reference/transactions).
 For more information, check [AUTOCOMMIT docs](https://docs.snowflake.com/en/sql-reference/parameters#autocommit).
 - `base_location_prefix` (String) Specifies a prefix for Snowflake to use in the write path for Snowflake-managed Apache Iceberg™ tables.
 For more information, see [data and metadata directories for Iceberg tables](https://docs.snowflake.com/en/user-guide/tables-iceberg-storage.html#label-tables-iceberg-configure-external-volume-base-location).
 For more information, check [BASE_LOCATION_PREFIX docs](https://docs.snowflake.com/en/sql-reference/parameters#base-location-prefix).
 - `binary_input_format` (String) The format of VARCHAR values passed as input to VARCHAR-to-BINARY conversion functions.
 For more information, see [Binary input and output](https://docs.snowflake.com/en/sql-reference/binary-input-output).
 Valid values are (case-insensitive): `HEX` | `BASE64` | `UTF8`.
 For more information, check [BINARY_INPUT_FORMAT docs](https://docs.snowflake.com/en/sql-reference/parameters#binary-input-format).